Jones Act Lawyer in Florida

 • Propeller Injuries: Serious injuries caused by contact with boat propellers, often leading to amputations or deep lacerations.

-• Drowning: Tragically, drowning is a risk in maritime work, especially when safety equipment fails or during accidents.
+• Drowning: Tragically, drowning is a risk for those who work on or around the water, especially when safety equipment fails or during accidents.

 • Fires and Explosions: Burns and injuries caused by onboard fires or fuel-related accidents.

-• Ejection Accidents: Ejections from boats, often resulting in significant trauma.
+• Ejection Accidents: Ejections from boats often result in significant trauma.

 Who Qualifies as a “Seaman” Under the Jones Act?